State champions

 “Momentum is a real thing,” Fabbri said.
 “We saw that last week (against Onekama) when we gave up a score before halftime in the semifinal.
 We gave them the momentum and it got us a little worried.
 So when we were able to shut them down and get that score right before half, that was huge for us.
 I knew they’d move the ball.”

 Whatever was plaguing Morrice’s offense in the first half was sorted out by the third quarter as the Orioles’ offense went to work.
-They put together a 10-play drive and capped it off with a 5-yard rushing TD from junior running back Joel Fischer.

 Morrice’s 2-point attempt was stuffed at the goal line, and FP held a 28-6 advantage as its offense took the field.

-A 20-yard scamper from junior Trent Kannich set up the Trojans’ offense in the Orioles’ territory.
+A 22-yard scamper from junior Trent Kannich set up the Trojans’ offense in the Orioles’ territory.
 Then Stephens punched in another rushing TD, this time from 5 yards out.
 Rasner connected on the extra point to put FP ahead 35-6.

 Despite facing a large deficit, Morrice wasn’t backing down.